openfaas/docs/docs/deployment.md

 [Deploy faasd](https://github.com/openfaas/faasd/)

-## OpenShift
+## OpenShift - 3.x / 4.x

-OpenShift is a variant of Kubernetes produced by RedHat.
+[OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) is a variant of Kubernetes produced by Red Hat.

-You can deploy to OpenShift using our CLI installer <a href="https://arkade.dev/">arkade</a> or with the standard helm chart.
+You can deploy to OpenShift using the standard Helm chart as per the Kubernetes instructions, or with <a href="https://arkade.dev/">arkade</a>.

 [Deploy to OpenShift](/deployment/openshift/)